Vaccine Clinic for Dogs and Cats

 Feline Fix - 616 N Scott Ave Belton, MO

 Payment will be collected when you are checked in.
 Payment for the selected services can be made with cash or with tap-to-pay using a credit/debit card.
-If you choose to use a credit or debit card, there will be a 2% surcharge added to the total amount due.
-This helps cover our costs to accept card payments.

 SOME THINGS TO KNOW